John Kendrick (American sea captain): Japan

-Kendrick left Macau in March, 1791, along with William Douglas, formerly captain of the Iphigenia but now of an American ship called Grace.
+Kendrick left Macau in March 1791, along with William Douglas, formerly captain of the Iphigenia but now of an American ship called Grace.
 They decided to attempt to open trade with Japan, which was closed to almost all foreign trade under the sakoku policy.
 Kendrick and Douglas approached the Kii Peninsula of Japan on May 6.
 Seeking shelter from an approaching typhoon Kendrick and Douglas sailed into the channel between the mainland and the island of Kii Ōshima, near the fishing villages of Kushimoto and Koza.
 Both villages immediately sent messages to the daimyō at Wakayama Castle.
 After the storm passed a few Japanese fishermen visited the ships.
 Kendrick offered food and drink, and a few of the fishermen went on board.
-None of the ships' crewmembers spoke Japanese, but the Chinese crewmen were able to communicate via writing.
+None of the ships' crew members spoke Japanese, but the Chinese crewmen were able to communicate via writing.
 Kendrick and Douglas learned that there was no market for sea otter furs in Japan, contrary to the rumors they had heard in Macau.
 The fishermen also persuaded Kendrick and Douglas not to go to Osaka, where they would have faced certain arrest.

 While they waited for favorable weather, five men were sent ashore on Oshima Island to collect water and wood.
 They fired a warning musket shot at a local farmer who tried to stop them.
 In the meantime, the messages from the villages reached Wakayama Castle and the daimyō sent a force of samurai.
 On May 17, Kendrick and Douglas departed, perhaps having heard that troops were coming.
 The samurai arrived two days later.

 The result of this first visit of Americans to Japan was largely symbolic for the United States.
 For Japan, it resulted in a new system of alarms and coastal patrols, increasing Japan's isolation under sakoku.

 A few days after leaving the Kii Peninsula, Kendrick and Douglas came across some islands that weren't on any charts they had.
 Possibly part of the Nanpō Islands, they named them the "Water Islands".
 Here, they decided to separate.
-Douglas sailed to Alaska, perhaps by way of Hawaii, while Kendrick made for the Pacific Northwest coast.
+Douglas sailed to Alaska, perhaps by way of Hawaii, while Kendrick made for the Pacific Northwest Coast.